What Mac should I buy?

 Mac

 One question I receive from many of my clients is what Mac they should buy.
 Luckily, Apple's product lineup is very simple compared to most other brands.
-Basically, it comes down to whether you need a portable computer, a desktop computer, and how much power you need.
+Basically, it comes down to whether you need a portable computer or a desktop computer, and how much power you need.

 How many computers is too many?

-But... what if you want both?
-If you want a portable Mac on the go but enjoy having a large luxurious screen at home, I recommend getting a laptop computer and adding a huge monitor, possibly with a mouse and keyboard.
-You'll come out ahead financially and with less headache compared to two computers.
+But… what if you want both?
+If you want a portable Mac on the go but enjoy having a large, luxurious screen at home, I recommend getting a laptop computer and adding a huge monitor, possibly with a mouse and keyboard.
+You'll come out ahead financially and with fewer headaches compared to two computers.
 So if you already have a laptop but want a big screen, you can get a fantastic 27” 4K monitor in the $400-500 range.
 Read my article on the topic for my current recommendation.

 • MacBook Air - The best computer for most people.

-This lightweight but still amazingly powerful computer is available in a 13" or 15" screen size.
-The new M series Macs (M1, M2, M3) are 3x faster or more than their Intel predecessors.
+• This lightweight but still amazingly powerful computer is available in a 13" or 15" screen size.
+The new M series Macs are 3x faster or more than their Intel predecessors.
 If you have ignored the MacBook Air in the past because it was underpowered, that is no longer a concern.
-Unless you need additional ports or are doing high-end multimedia work the MacBook Air will almost certainly fit the bill.
-Beginning with the M5 MacBook Air released in March 2025, the MacBook Air now supports dual 6K screens as well as the internal display.
+Unless you need additional ports or are doing high-end multimedia work, the MacBook Air will almost certainly fit the bill.
+Current MacBook Airs now support dual 6K screens in addition to the internal display.
+Since the M4 MacBook Air is still a pretty recent model, you’ll see many retailers still selling brand-new ones at a discount.
+Those can be a really good value, just make sure you take into account that the M4 will probably be obsolete one to two years sooner than the M5.

 Model Base Price Processor Options Memory Options Storage Options Battery life (Apple TV movie playback) Ports Weight Thick Wide